Best Rechargeable Flashlights

 The Strion HL from Streamlight is not nearly as bright as their other offering on this list but it still delivers the goods and should satisfy the needs of most consumers.Read more

 While this is not overflowing with design features, it does offer three intensity modes (in addition to a separate strobe mode).
+To ensure a more secure grip, this has been outfitted with a knurled body.
+As with most Streamlight flashlights, this is going to be comfortable to operate.

 The Strion HL has been tested with a two-meter impact-resistance rating and this is thanks to its anodized aluminum body.
 Also, this sports a waterproof rating of IPX4.